 Will my course content display in the Blackboard app?

 Find out if your Blackboard Learn course content is supported in the Blackboard app for students.
-You can create your content with mobile in mind so that students have the best mobile experience.
+Instructors can create content with mobile in mind so that students have the best mobile experience.

 This information also applies to course content support in the Blackboard Instructor app.
 Most features listed are included in Blackboard Instructor, except for push notifications and main menu features such as due dates and activity stream.